Schwad/rebuilding_rails/live_notes.md

 # 1:

+GEM AUTHORING <<-- gem
+VERSIONING <<--
+QUOTE ABOUT REPEATING TECHNIQUE <--
+HOW WE DO DIRECTORIES <---
+NOTABLE DIVERSIONS
+I AM SURPRISINGLY CRAP AT REQUIRING const_get ruby magic <<--

 * I like how although we focus on thinking about rails when we get into this, this gives us a good gem authoring foundation which I think is sorely lacking in the ruby community
 * Version 0.0.1 is a good shout I think. it allows you to iterate through three tiers of breaking changes